Dysgraphia is a condition that affects handwriting.

 Having impaired handwriting can create challenges in your child’s ability to learn how to spell words and affect their speed of writing.

-This can create issues in their progression in school, as well as their social development.
+This can create issues in your child’s progression in school, as well as their social development.

 What Causes Dysgraphia?

-Current research has shown that there is a connection between orthographic coding and working memory as it relates to handwriting.
+Current research has shown a connection between orthographic coding and working memory as it relates to handwriting.

 Orthographic coding here means the ability to store written words in your working memory while the letters in the words are analyzed by your brain.